nikih94/iaq-arrs/README.md

 Copy *To_copy_in_boot/ssh* in the *boot* foler of the SD card.<br>
 Configure and copy *To_copy_in_boot/wpa_supplicant.conf* in the *boot* folder of the SD card.
+Additional network configuration description, and eduroam access configuration can be found [here](#network-connection-using-wpa_supplicant)